khoi1908vn/remote-screenshot-server/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may provide instructions for launching your project locally.
-Follow these simple example steps to set up a local copy.
+This is how you will deploy this server into your own platforms.

 ### Installation
 *Replit recommended*